fxdpntthm/c-sim-swingle/README.md

 + Zero is considered as positive
 + X1 = 1 indicates result is zero X1 = 0 indicates result is nonzero
 + X0 = 1 indicates result is negative X0 = 0 indicates result is positive
++ hence the valid SW formats will be: 01 00 11

 Instruction codes: